 - # of people helped through financial assistance and degree of stability six months later

-- # of families accessing early childhood care and education prior to kindergarten
+- # / % of low-income families accessing early childhood care and education prior to kindergarten

 - Program attendance and retention